Gas Interlock Systems

 The cost of a gas interlock system can vary depending on the size of the gas pipework supplying your kitchen.
-However, generally expect to pay £1500 – £2000 (ex VAT) for the supply and installation of a gas interlock system.
+However, generally expect to pay £1500 – £2000 (ex VAT) to supply and install a gas interlock system.

 What components make up a gas interlock system?

 A gas interlock system is centred around a control panel with an emergency stop and reset button.
-This will be mounted on a wall within your kitchen area.
-The panel is wired to a solenoid valve installed in the gas supply pipework to your kitchen, this should be installed at the point of entry to the room.
+This is generally mounted on a wall within your kitchen area.
+The panel is connected to a solenoid valve in the gas supply pipework, usually installed at the entry point of the room.
 Depending on the interlock you have installed, the panel will also be wired to either an air pressure switch or an extraction fan power supply.
-The final component is an emergency stop button, this can be used to turn off the gas supply in an emergency and should be installed close to an exit.
+The final component is an emergency stop button; this can turn off the gas supply in an emergency and should be installed close to an exit.